 If you live in a very small apartment or studio, where a treadmill just won’t work, don’t give up on home training equipment.
 Try out an elliptical.
 It’s less bulky, and it can help you to keep fit, give you a good cardio workout, and strengthen your muscles.
 Consider especially an indoor cycle (a particularly compact training bike that feels more like a road bike).

-If you’ve determined you indeed do have enough space for a treadmill at home, take a look at the NordicTrack range of products: classic or foldable, incline (up to 40% incline), and treadmills with iFit immersive coaching technology.
+If you’ve determined you indeed do have enough space for a treadmill at home then ensure you could place the treadmill with adequate to ensure all safety precautions are met.
+When this is done. you are all set!
+You can now take a look at the NordicTrack range of products: classic or foldable, incline (up to 40% incline), and treadmills with iFit immersive coaching technology.
 There’s definitely a NordicTrack treadmill that meets your expectations and needs.